-Responsive Spacer block adds empty space to your website which can be defined in different units.
-It allows you to show the spacer also on the smaller screens where the height of bar isn’t the same fixed number of pixels on large desktop and small mobile screen.
+Responsive Spacer block adds empty space to your website, which you can define in different units.
+It allows you to show the spacer also on the smaller screens where the height of the bar isn’t the same fixed number of pixels on large desktops and small mobile screens.

 You can select from units:

 - vh – relative to 1% of the height of the viewport (2vh means 2% of the screen height)